SENERGY-Platform/test-client-connector/README.md

 #### Setup

-Don't clone this repo just use `docker-compose` with the following yaml snippet:
+Use `docker-compose` with the following yaml snippet:

     version: "2"